-I’ve sported around the CIBC Aerogold Visa Infinite for a few months (really just less than 2 months I believe) and have been pretty happy so far.
-I got this Visa primarily because the first year is free (I have this terrible rule where I refuse to pay for a credit card, though Amex got me this year because I forgot to cancel it and got charged $60) and because I had the potential to earn 20,000 Aeroplan points.
+I’ve sported around the CIBC Aerogold® Visa Infinite* Card for a few months (really just less than 2 months I believe) and have been pretty happy so far.
+I got this Visa primarily because the first year is free (I have this terrible rule where I refuse to pay for a credit card, though Amex got me this year because I forgot to cancel it and got charged $60) and because I had the potential to earn up to 35,000 Aeroplan points as a welcome bonus.

 - $120 per year (free for the first year)

 - As a welcome bonus, get 20,000 Miles after your first purchase Plus, get a 15,000 Aeroplan® Mile anniversary bonus when you spend at least $10,000 in your first year

 - 1.5 Aeroplan points on eligible gas, grocery, drugstores and aircanada.com purchases